DJTwoTone/emotional_chronicles_frontend/README.md

 1. Login or Signup for an account.
 1. To write a diary entry.
 Click on 'Today' (Note - If you have already written an entry today, you will be redirected.)
-    1. You will be presented with list of emotions.
+    1. You will be presented with a list of emotions.
 Click on the ones you are feeling today.
     1. Next, read your writing prompt.
         1. If you don't like it you can get a new one
     1. Write away.